-Part of the course will involve getting outside and being active, with coastal walks, morning swims and outward bound activities such as climbing, available through Atlantic College’s fantastic outdoor centre.
+Part of the course will involve getting outside and being active, with coastal walks, morning swims and outward bound activities such as climbing, available through UWC Atlantic’s fantastic outdoor centre.

 Physical challenge is an important part of the course helping us to better know ourselves and push our own boundaries.
 Moreover, these activities help forge strong ties between people and your team will be an important part of your learning, both during the course and afterwards.

 TALKS AND WORKSHOPS